 Intensified in drumming!
 On stage doing a tribute to Black Sabbath.

 Still playing traditional.
 I remember trying to switch over to matched grip but just didn't quite get the feel right.
 So I continued to play traditional for a few more years.
 Using a Pearl brass snare with my TAMA kit.

-Another benefit show for a local radio station.
-Playing a rental Yamaha kit.
+Playing a benefit show for a local radio station.
+Using a rental Yamaha kit that was setup for all the bands to use that night.
+Just brought my sticks and away we went.
 This was one of my first gigs after some time off.

 During a drum solo at a jazz club.
 Wasn't my kit but I did bring my LM402 snare and the Paiste cymbals.
 Most of the crowd wasn't used to hearing drums pounded so hard, especially being a jazz club.
 From the reaction I got they wanted to hear more and started pounding on the tables almost as hard as I hit the drums!